puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 }
 ~~~

-####Step Two: Run your Puppet master
+####Step Two: Run `puppet device`

-Run the following to have the Puppet master apply your classifications and configure the NetScaler device:
+Run the following to have the proxy node apply your classifications and configure the NetScaler device:

 ~~~
-$ FACTER_url=https://<USERNAME>:<PASSWORD>@<NETSCALER1.EXAMPLE.COM> puppet device -v
+$ https://<USERNAME>:<PASSWORD>@<IP ADDRESS or FULLY QUALIFIED HOST NAME>> puppet device -v --user=root
 ~~~

 If you do not run this command, clients will not be able to make requests to the web servers.

-At this point, your basic web servers should be up and fielding requests.
+At this point, your NetScaler should be ready to handle requests for the web servers.

 ###Tips and tricks

-####Basic Usage**TODO: Hunter please check**
+####Basic usage

 Once you've established a basic configuration, you can explore the providers and their allowed options by running `puppet resource <TYPENAME>` for each type.
 This will provide a starting point for seeing what's already on your NetScaler.
 If anything failed to set up properly, it will not show up when you run the command.

-To begin with you can simply call the types from the proxy system.
+Call the types from the proxy system.

-**TODO:Check/Update**

 ~~~
-$ FACTER_url=https://admin:admin@netscaler1.example.com/ puppet resource netscaler_lbvserver
+$ FACTER_url=https://<USERNAME>:<PASSWORD>@<NETSCALER1.EXAMPLE.COM> puppet resource netscaler_lbvserver
 ~~~

 ####Roles and profiles

-The [above example](#set-up-two-load-balanced-web-servers) is for setting up a simple configuration of two web servers.
-For anything more complicated, we recommend you use the roles and profiles pattern when classifying nodes or devices for NetScaler.
+The [above example](#set-up-two-load-balanced-web-servers) is a proof-of-concept for setting up a simple configuration of two web servers.
+We recommend using the roles and profiles pattern for anything else.

-####Custom HTTP monitors

-If you have a '/Common/http_monitor' (available by default), then when you are creating a '/Common/custom_http_monitor' you can simply use `parent_monitor => '/Common/http'` so that you don't have to duplicate all values.

 ##Reference